 - The home team playing the first game on each field is responsible for ensuring proper field set up, which includes striping of fields and proper base setting.
 The home team must provide a minimum of four players, beginning no later than 30 minutes prior to game time.
 Failure to have the field in proper order by game time will result in a forfeit against the home team.

 - The home team playing the last game on each field is responsible for field breakdown and collecting all NSL equipment (home plate, three bases, pitchers stripe, scorebook, catcher’s mask, striping materials, mallet, crowbar, four orange cones, extra balls) into the division bag.
-The Manager of that team is responsible for delivering that bag by Wednesday to the manager of the home team of following week’s first game of same division.
-NOTE: If the last game is a scrimmage, the division team for that day’s competition is responsible for field breakdown and bag transfer.
+The Manager of that team is responsible for locking the equipment into the storage unit at The Quad.

 VIII.
 Rain Outs